Mind Diet Meal Plan – Overview

 Heart Health

-Most of the foods on the Mind diet are heart-friendly such as avocado, nuts, olive oil, and seeds.
+Most foods on the Mind diet are heart-friendly, such as avocado, nuts, olive oil, and seeds.

-All these foods are very healthy and contain monounsaturated fats and as well as the recommended intake amount of omega-3 fatty acids.
+All these foods are very healthy and contain monounsaturated fats and the recommended intake amount of omega-3 fatty acids.

 Final Thought

-To sum it all up, the MIND diet was created to help alleviate dementia which happens with age.
+To sum it up, the MIND diet was created to help alleviate dementia, which happens with age.
 It endorses that followers consume foods such as the ones illustrated above.

-These foods contain lots of nutrients that can promote brain health by reducing stress and inflammation.
+These foods contain many nutrients that can promote brain health by reducing stress and inflammation.

 7 Day Intermittent Fasting Diet Meal Plan